U.N. Ebola mission chief in Guinea dies of natural causes

 The organization coordinates the global response to the epidemic which has killed at least 5,165 people in Liberia, Sierra Leone and Guinea.

-(Reporting by Saliou Samb; Writing by Matthew Mpoke Bigg; Editing by Ralph Boulton; CATEGORY-WORLD)
+(Reporting by Saliou Samb; Writing by Matthew Mpoke Bigg; Editing by Ralph Boulton)